Anti-Americanism In Canada

 What we're talking about here isn't mere anti-Bush or anti-war sentiment.
 What we're talking about is relentless, abrasive, and acerbic stereotypes being spewed from the mouths of ordinary (mostly liberal) Canadians on a regular basis, in conversations, on television, and in literature.

 Canadians despise being referred to as poutine pedlars being carted around the North pole in sleds.
 As Canadians, we should dish it out and we should be critical of American foreign and economic policies.
 We should criticize American presidents and we should ridicule certain behaviours.
 However, we shouldn't be so tightly strapped to the saddles of our high horses.
 We should be doing it without making the mistake of stereotyping all Americans in the very same way that we despise.

 Most Canadians view their country as a level-headed haven for peace, prosperity, and fairness.
 Others might view it as a haven for complacency, dependence, and big government.
 Canada's dependence on the U.S. seems pretty easy to overlook when we're busy indulging American customs, American foods, American movies, American sports, American television, American cars, American celebrities, American news, American books, American...I could go on, but I won't.
 Amidst all of this consumption and entertainment, we seem to have forgotten where most of it came from and who we should be thanking.

-Before I show you how ludicrous Canadian anti-Americanism really is, let me first present you with some evidence of its existence – in case you've been in denial this whole time.
+Before I show you how ludicrous Canadian anti-Americanism really is, let me present you with some evidence of its existence – in case you've been in denial this whole time.

 Across this vast medium we call the internet – which was invented by Americans – we can find countless examples of anti-Americanism oozing from the pores of some ordinary, privileged Canadians.
 Take my very own Facebook page.
 When the topic of America comes up, there are quite a few people who will transcend the boundaries of logic and rationale to do something far less sophisticated than just share an honest criticism.